kannan-16/lab-js-22-prograd-premier-league/README.md

 Alas, for all the money in the world, he can't find a decent programmer to help him with this task.
 He's designed the front-end of the application and it looks great.
 He needs **YOU** to help him code functionalities in the back-end though.
 Go to the `src/app.js` file and complete all the unfinished code to propel this young man's football dream.

-## Requirements
+## What should you do?

 - Fork this repo
 - Clone this repo
 - Practice JavaScript basics - _operators, conditions, loops_

-## Submission
+## How do you submit?

 - Upon completion, run the following commands:

   ```
   git add .
-  git commit -m "done"
+  git commit -m "prograd ID"
   git push origin master
   ```

-- Create Pull Request so your TAs can check up your work.
+- Create a pull request so your teaching mentors can check your work.

 ## Starter code